M-Files/Developer-Portal/index.md

 ## Our APIs

-M-Files provides two Application Programming Interfaces for developers to communicate with: the [COM/.NET API]({{ site.baseurl }}/APIs/COM-API/) and the [M-Files Web Service (MFWS)]({{ site.baseurl }}/APIs/REST-API/).
+M-Files provides two Application Programming Interfaces for developers: the [COM/.NET API]({{ site.baseurl }}/APIs/COM-API/) and the [M-Files Web Service (MFWS)]({{ site.baseurl }}/APIs/REST-API/).
 The choice of which to use in each scenario will depend upon the technology you are using and the operations that you wish to undertake.

 ### [COM/.NET API]({{ site.baseurl }}/APIs/COM-API/)